RunLLM/aqueduct/.github/pull_request_template.md

 - [ ] I have performed a self-review of my code.
 - [ ] I have included a small demo of the changes.
 For the UI, this would be a screenshot or a Loom video.
 - [ ] If this is a new feature, I have added unit tests and integration tests.
-- [ ] I have manually run the integration tests and they are passing.
+- [ ] I have run the integration tests locally and they are passing.
 - [ ] All features on the UI continue to work correctly.
+- [ ] I have added the appropriate CI label to the PR.